GingerbreadNI Logo

 Sure Start Maternity Grant:

-This is a one-off grant of £500 paid to people who are due to have, or have just had, or adopted, a baby.
-You can apply if you get one of the following benefits:
+This is a one-off grant of £500 paid to a woman who is due to have, or have just had, or adopted, a baby.
+You can

 • Income Support or Income Based Jobseeker’s Allowance